 Our goal at Pacific Debt is to have you completely debt-free within 2-4 years.
 Most Pennsylvania clients fall into that time frame.
 Of course, this all depends on your unique situation.
 Our debt experts work with both you and your creditors to settle your debts for as little as possible.
 The time it takes to settle your debt depends on a few variables, including your creditors.

-What is the cost for your PA settlement program?
+What is the cost of your PA settlement program?
 Our Pennsylvania debt settlement or debt relief program service fees vary depending on your total debt you enroll with us and the state of your residence.
 In this case, your state would be Pennsylvania.
 The good news is we do not charge any upfront fees so we don’t get paid until you see results.
 For most of our PA clients, the Pacific Debt service fee is between 15-25% of the total debt enrolled with us.
 You get award-winning personal attention from the account representative assigned to your settlement plan.

 What’s the difference between the Pacific Debt relief program and other PA debt relief programs?
 One thing that separates us from the rest of our Pennsylvania competition is that we have some of the best customer services in the industry and our reviews prove it.
 We have been awarded The Best Debt Settlement Company of 2020 from both Bankrate, and US News & World Reports.

 Take a look at some recent PA debt relief reviews listed on this page, you can also take a look at our testimonials and reviews pages to see more customer feedback.